 However sadly a very large number of businesses are worthless and eventually just get wound down because the owner wants to, or has to, move on and has not been able to secure a buyer.

-This is why it’s so crucial to structure things in a way that ensures you’re on the receiving end of a big pay day rather than faced with the realisation that your years of hard work have come to nought as far as the value of the business is concerned.
+This is why it’s so crucial to structure things in a way that ensures you’re on the receiving end of a big pay day rather than faced with the realization that your years of hard work have come to naught as far as the value of the business is concerned.

 What Your Ultimate Customer Looks For